nDiv/Palindrome/README.md

 # Palindrome
-A Python script for playing around with Palindromic integers.
+A package for playing around with Palindromic integers.

 The current Python version of sumPalindrome takes about 23.6 hours for an input of 10^12.
 The answer is 495576157738819851.
 We can do much better than this.
 This code needs to be optimized.